 The nursing core consists of twelve, 5-week, accelerated, online upper division nursing courses.

-NUR 389 Health Assessment for Registered Nurses (3 credits)
+NUR 38801 Heath Assessment for Nursing Professionals (3 credits)

 Beginning for the Fall 2017 semester, students take classes in the following order:

 - Students begin the program with NUR 18200.
 It is a pre-requisite to all subsequent NUR courses.

 - Students may then complete the following courses in any order.

 - NUR 39700

 - These courses, along with statistics and English Composition II, are pre-requisites to NUR 390